andre-j3sus/vHive/remote-firecracker-snapshots-poc/README.md

 1. The program starts by pausing the VM using the `firecracker` API.
 2. Using the same API, the program creates a snapshot of the VM's state, generating two files:

    1. **Guest memory file**: Contains the memory of the VM: `mem_file`
    2. **MicroVM state file**: Contains the state of the VM: `snap_file`

+   These files are stored in the specified folder.

+3. `fallocate --dig-holes` is used to optimize the memory file by removing zeroed pages.
-3. These files are stored in the specified folder.
-If the `-use-remote-storage` flag is set, the files are also uploaded to MinIO.
-The memory file is chunked and uploaded to MinIO, to optimize storage - **deduplication** - while the other files are uploaded as is.
-The deduplication process occurs in each node, and works as follows:
+4. If the `-use-remote-storage` flag is set, the files are also stored in a remote storage, allowing them to be retrieved from another node.
+This works as follows:

+   1. The program uploads the snapshot files to MinIO, a high-performance object storage server that is API-compatible with Amazon S3.
+To optimize storage, a **deduplication** mechanism is applied to the memory file, while the other files are uploaded as is.
+This deduplication process occurs in each node, and works as follows:
       1. The program chunks the memory file and calculates the SHA256 hash of each chunk.
-   2. The program checks if the chunk already exists in MinIO by querying the Redis server - the goal of the Redis server is to store the hashes of the chunks that are already in MinIO to avoid uploading them again.
+      2. The program checks if the chunk already exists in MinIO by querying the Redis server.
+The goal of the Redis server is to store the hashes of the chunks that are already in MinIO to avoid uploading them again.
       3. If the chunk is not found in MinIO, the program uploads it to MinIO and stores the hash in the Redis server.

-4. The VM is resumed.
+5. The VM is resumed.

-After the snapshot is taken, the VM and container will be resumed, and the program will keep running.

-In summary, this process generates two files inside the desired folder:

-1. `mem_file`: Contains the memory of the VM.
-2. `snap_file`: Contains the state of the VM.

 ### Booting from a Snapshot

 1. Configure the network for the VM (same as when booting a fresh VM).
 2. Check if the snapshot files are available in the specified folder.
 If not, download them from the remote storage (MinIO).
+This also involves reconstructing the memory file by downloading the chunks from MinIO and concatenating them.
 3. Send a create VM request to `firecracker-containerd`, specifying the VM config, the `mem_file`, the `snap_file`.

 After this, the VM will be booted from the snapshot, and the container will be started with the same state as when the